Neutron bomb: Basic concept

 In a standard thermonuclear design, a small fission bomb is placed close to a larger mass of thermonuclear fuel, usually lithium deuteride.
 The two components are then placed within a thick radiation case, usually made from uranium, lead, or steel.
 The case traps the energy from the fission bomb for a brief period, allowing it to heat and compress the main thermonuclear fuel.
 The case is normally made of depleted uranium or natural uranium metal, because the thermonuclear reactions give off extraordinarily large numbers of high-energy neutrons that can cause fission reactions in the casing material.
 These can add considerable energy to the reaction; in a typical design, as much as 50% of the total energy comes from fission events in the casing.
-For this reason, these weapons are technically known as fission-fusion-fission designs.
+For this reason, these weapons are technically known as fission-fusion-fission weapons.

 In a neutron bomb, the casing material is selected either to be transparent to neutrons or to actively enhance their production.
 The burst of neutrons created in the thermonuclear reaction is then free to escape the bomb, outpacing the physical explosion.
 By carefully designing the thermonuclear stage of the weapon, the neutron burst can be maximized while minimizing the blast itself.
 This makes the lethal radius of the neutron burst greater than that of the explosion itself.
-Since the neutrons are absorbed or decay rapidly, such a burst over an enemy column would kill the crews but leave the area able to be quickly reoccupied.
+Since the neutrons are absorbed or decay rapidly, such a burst over an enemy column would kill the crews, but enable a quick reoccupation of the area.

 Compared to a pure fission bomb with an identical explosive yield, a neutron bomb would emit about ten times the amount of neutron radiation.
-In a fission bomb, at sea level, the total radiation pulse energy which is composed of both gamma rays and neutrons is approximately 5% of the entire energy released; in neutron bombs, it would be closer to 40%, with the percentage increase coming from the higher production of neutrons.
+In a fission bomb, at sea level, the total radiation pulse energy which is composed of both gamma rays and neutrons is approximately 5% of the entire energy released; in neutron bombs, it would be closer to 40%.
 Furthermore, the neutrons emitted by a neutron bomb have a much higher average energy level (close to 14 MeV) than those released during a fission reaction (1–2 MeV).

 Technically speaking, every low-yield nuclear weapon is a radiation weapon, including non-enhanced variants.
 All nuclear weapons up to about 10 kilotons in yield have prompt neutron radiation as their furthest-reaching lethal component.
 For standard weapons above about 10 kilotons of yield, the lethal blast and thermal effects radius begins to exceed the lethal ionizing radiation radius.
 Enhanced radiation weapons also fall into this same yield range and simply enhance the intensity and range of the neutron dose for a given yield.